 STA 4321 (3) Mathematical Statistics I or STA 4442 (3) Introductory Probability

-Fifteen (15) additional hours of statistics courses at the 3000 level or above.
-Students may choose to complete an emphasis in statistical methodology, statistical theory or probability theory.
+Fifteen (15) additional hours of statistics courses at the 3000 level or above, excluding the above core courses.

 Collateral Coursework: (at least 12 hours)